The Archie Nedelman Collection of The New Yorker Writers

 Archie Nedelman was a successful pharmacist and ran a small business in the heart of Beverly Hills, California for over 30 years.
 Mr. Nedelman became a collector of many things: he accumulated a substantial collection of Chicano art that he eventually donated to a San Diego museum; he loved jade and Asian artifacts and had an eclectic collection with which he furnished his home; he loved pottery and porcelain; he was an avid gardener with a large collection of rare succulents; and he collected people.
 His friends were numerous and diverse.
 In the course of his work, he also became friendly with many famous people.

-Nevertheless, Mr. Nedelman's family related that this cultured gentleman always regretted that he had never had the opportunity a liberal arts education.
+Nevertheless, Mr. Nedelman's family related that this cultured gentleman always regretted that he had never had the opportunity of a liberal arts education.
 He studied his whole life to fill that artistic gap, reading The New Yorker magazine among other things.
 This is not farfetched: in the days before television, magazines and newspapers were much more powerful forces in American cultural life, and The New Yorker in particular was very good at cultivating new literary talent.

 Mr. Nedelman always enjoyed The New Yorker and especially admired the self-made nature of founder and editor Harold Ross.
 Mr. Nedelman particularly admired Ross's taste in humor.
 Mr. Nedelman was himself regarded as a funny man, always able to turn the most mundane or even sober events into occasions for a laugh.
 While he admired the literary talent of the writers he met, some of whom wrote for The New Yorker, Mr. Nedelman was also aware of their human foibles and this was a source of some delight for him.